Now Reading

-First Cow: A Minimalist Frontier (Review)
+First Cow Film Review: A Minimalist Frontier

-First Cow is a niche recommendation; an anemic expression of the trails of the American frontier.
+Kelly Reichardt’s First Cow is a niche recommendation; an anemic expression of the trails of the American frontier.

 First Cow follows a chef nicknamed Cookie, played sensitively by John Magaro, and King Lu (Orion Lee), as they steal milk from the region’s only cow, owned by the upper-class Chief Factor (Toby Jones).
 While this synopsis may give the impression that Cookie and King Lu’s journey possibly harbors moments of suspense and tension, First Cow is distinctly resistant towards more traditional formats of filmmaking.
 The film moves at a leisurely pace, with cinematographer Christopher Blauvelt hovering over the more minute details of the forested regions.
 This consuming patience both amplifies First Cow’s sincerity towards its depiction of and integration of humanity with nature, and also serves as the film’s most glaring fault, turning what could have been engaging scenarios into indistinguishably stagnant moments.